-Stories of Robertina the haunted doll surfaced in 2017 and were all based on the anecdotal reports of YouTuber Grav3yardgirl (Rachel Marie Meyer - a.k.a.
+Stories of Robertina the Haunted Doll surfaced in 2017 and were all based on the anecdotal reports of YouTuber Grav3yardgirl (Rachel Marie Meyer - a.k.a.
 Bunny).
-Meyer, whose has more than 8.5 million subscribers, is a dedicated antiquer who loves old dolls from the turn of the century and frequents an Austin, Texas antique store called Uncommon Objects, where she purchased Robertina in the summer of 2017.
+Meyer, who has more than 8.5 million subscribers, is a dedicated antiquer who loves old dolls from the turn of the century and frequents an Austin, Texas antique store called Uncommon Objects.
+She purchased Robertina there in the summer of 2017.

 Meyers noticed the doll long before she purchased it.
 Robertina was held up by a doll stand on the top shelf in a booth Meyers frequented at Uncommon Objects, and she described it as being an extremely detailed cloth doll the size of a toddler.
 Upon closer inspection, Meyers noted many unusually detailed features to the doll, such as eyelashes made from feathers and lifelike fingernails made from what appeared to be leather.
 She found such details both fascinating and creepy.
 According to Meyers, after first seeing the doll, she developed a strong draw to it and returned to the store many times to see Robertina.
 In spite of something inside her telling her to leave the doll, Meyers became driven to purchase her.

 Creepy Events Surround Robertina

 Meyers first attempted to purchase the doll on her birthday in 2016, but after she got Robertina down from the top shelf and sent it to the front counter, she became extremely ill and had to leave the store.
 Leaving Robertina behind, Meyers returned home but couldn't stop thinking about her.
 She returned to the store in late summer of 2016 and bought Robertina.